iurietarlev/chess/README.md

 of the game, detecting when the game is over and producing appropriate output to the user.
 Appropriate class definitions have been written in C++ which correctly interface with the main program in the file ChessMain.cpp.
-The main program contains an example chess game and code which tries to give various kinds of erroneous input, which the implementation handles as indicated below in the sample output.
+The main program contains an example chess game and code which tries to give various kinds of erroneous input, which the implementation handles according to the rules of Chess.
 The makefile compiles the program and creates an executable file with the name chess.